 In one of the data logs found in Operation Neptune, one of the scientists references Ancient Empires as one of the ways the scientists on the space exploration journey like to pass the time.

-Stock Animal Diet: The Cyberchimps in Gizmos and Gadgets eat bananas.
+Stock Animal Diet: The Cyberchimps in Gizmos & Gadgets! eat bananas.
 One banana is enough to fill them so much that they snooze off after that!